Dyula people: Samory Toure

 The Mande conquerors of the nineteenth century frequently utilized trade routes established by the Dyula.
 Indeed, it was his exploitation of their commercial network that allowed military leader Samory Touré (1830–1900) to rise to a dominant position in the Upper Niger region.
 A member of a dyula family from Sanankoro in Guinea, Samori conquered and united Dyula states during the 1860s.
-He gained control over the Milo River Valley in 1871, seized the village of Kankan in 1881, and became the principal power holder on the Upper Niger.
-By 1883, Samori had successfully brought the local chieftains under his control and officially founded the kingdom of Wasulu.
+He gained control over the Milo River Valley in 1871, seized the town of Kankan in 1881, and became the principal power holder on the Upper Niger.
+By 1883, Samori had successfully brought the local chieftains under his control and officially founded his empire.

-Having established an empire, he adopted the religious title of Almami in 1884 and recreated the Malian realm.
-This new state was governed by Samori and a council of kinsmen and clients who took on the management of the chancery and the treasury, and administered justice, religious affairs, and foreign relations.
-Unlike some of his contemporary state-builders, Samori was not a religious preacher, and Wasulu was not a reformist state as such.
+He adopted the religious title of Almami in 1884.
+The new state was governed by Samori and a council of kinsmen and clients who took on the management of the chancery and the treasury, and administered justice, religious affairs, and foreign relations.
+Unlike some of his contemporary state-builders, Samori was not a religious preacher, and his state, sometimes incorrectly called 'Wassoulou' was not a reformist state as such.
 Nevertheless, he used Islam to unify the nation, promoting Islamic education and basing his rule on shari’a (Islamic law).
 However, Samori's professional army was the essential institution and the real strength behind his empire.
 He imported horses and weapons and modernized the army along European lines.

 Dyula traders had never enjoyed as much prosperity as they did under the almamy.
 Even though they did not play a central part in the creation of the state, the dyula supported Samori because he actively encouraged commerce and protected trade routes, thus promoting a free circulation of people and goods.
 Samori put up the strongest resistance to European colonial penetration in West Africa, fighting both the French and British for seventeen years.
 Samori's would-be Muslim empire was undone by the French, who took Sikasso in 1898, and sent Samori into exile, where he died in 1900.